- Arts & Media

 Department-sponsored independent field study opportunities (with faculty and department approval)

+This is a non-screening major.
 Transfer students should speak with an academic adviser at the department office prior to enrolling in classes to determine their status and to begin the declaration of major process as soon as possible.

 Additional time (beyond six quarters) may be needed to complete the Film and Digital Media major if: general education requirements need to be completed; a double major is being pursued; a lower-division Film and Digital Media major requirement has not been completed prior to transfer; and/or a Film and Digital Media concentration is being pursued.